 Q) What is

 Education Assistance?
 Will you pay for my education?

 A) ) The Father to Father Project does pay for education in specific instances.
 Further, it assists participants with finding opportunities and resources to secure desired education or technical training that will allow them to get a job or to get a better-paying job.
 This includes GED classes, computer training, etc.

 Employment Assistance?
 Will you give/get me a job?

-A) Father to Father assists participants in finding a job or finding a better-paying job.
+A) The Project assists participants in finding a job or finding a better-paying job.
 We have a Job Coach on staff to assist participants in all phases of employment, including interviewing skills, job-retention skills, resume preparation, etc.